StuartCowley/mark-whitehead-tech-test/README.md

 to allow for scaling.
 If a query entered onto the search bar doesnt match anything in the API, an error message will be displayed on the screen.

-## Screenshots
+### Screenshots
-The first screenshot on the left shows the rendered page when the page width goes below 430px.
-The second image to the left is in a standard browser window.
+The first screenshot on the left shows the standard browser window.
+The second image to the right is when the window goes below 430px.

 <div align="center">
 <img src="./src/images/fullsize.png" width="350px"><img src="./src/images/425pxwidth.png" width="350px">